JetBrains/teamcity-documentation/topics/inspections-resharper.md

 The list of additional [ReSharper plugins](https://plugins.jetbrains.com/resharper) to install.
 This field accepts values in the `pluginID/version` format, for example: `StyleCop.StyleCop/2023.2.0`.

 * `pluginID`s can be found on main plugin pages in [JetBrains Marketplace](https://plugins.jetbrains.com/resharper) (the "Additional Information" section of the "Overview" tab).
 * `version` should be in the same format as on the "Versions" tab of the plugin Marketplace page.
-You can skip specifying the version to let TeamCity download the latest one.
+Omitting the version allows ReSharper to automatically fetch the latest.

-If you want to install a plugin from local storage rather than download it from a JetBrains Marketplace, set the **Additional InspectCode parameters** field to the `--source=<Directory_Path>` value.
+If you want to install plugins from local storage rather than download it from a JetBrains Marketplace, set the **Additional InspectCode parameters** field to the `--source=<Directory_Path>` value.

 <img src="dk-resharperPlugins-source.png" width="706" alt="Install plugins from local storage"/>

+Note that the `--source` parameter affects all plugins, so you cannot mix Marketplace downloads and local storage installs.

 > * Some of ReSharper plugins may not work for R# CLT.
 > * We recommend using the "R# CLT Plugins" option for ReSharper CLT 2021.3.0 and newer.
 Older versions may incorrectly interpret values from this field.